 Carer’s Allowance is a non-means tested benefit paid to carers who meet the criteria.

-You may be eligible for Carer’s Allowance if you spend at least 35 hours a week caring for someone who gets a qualifying disability benefit and meet other criteria (link to gov)
+You may be eligible for Carer’s Allowance if you spend at least 35 hours a week caring for someone who gets a qualifying disability benefit and meet other criteria outlined on the government web page.

 The person you care for must get one of these benefits before you can be awarded Carer’s Allowance: